shailenparmar/shailenparmar/README.md

-i design novel interfaces from first principles. low latency, tactile, and direct. i respect the user and their capacity for fluency.
+i design novel interfaces from first principles. low latency, tactile, and direct. i respect the user and their love of fluency.